Treewalking/treewalking-site/_posts/2021-05-10-how-and-what-to-measure.md

 focus on waste reduction, quality, re-use, etc. Anything that supports the principles and continuous improvement culture.

-And finally, we are often constrained by our constraints and dependencies.
+Finally, we are often blocked by our constraints and dependencies.
 These constraints and dependencies can have a dramatic impact on our delivery predictability.
 So, how do we control these and drive positive decisions to improve our overall predictability.